 Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand.
 DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 March 2019.

-In August 2018, the US FDA (Food and Drug Administration) approved lanadelumab (trade name Takhzyro™) for the prevention of hereditary angioedema attacks in patients aged ≥ 12 years.
-This drug was evaluated by the FDA under Priority Review, which is reserved for medicines that represent significant improvements in safety or efficacy in treating serious conditions.
+In August 2018, the US Food and Drug Administration (FDA) approved lanadelumab (brand name Takhzyro™) for the prevention of hereditary angioedema attacks in patients aged ≥ 12 years.
+This drug was evaluated by the FDA under its priority review, which is reserved for medicines that represent significant improvements in safety or efficacy in treating serious conditions.

-The HELP study was a multicentre, randomised, double-blind, placebo-controlled parallel-group study in 125 individuals (115 adults and ten adolescents), 12 years of age or older, with symptomatic type I or II hereditary angioedema.
+The HELP study was a multicentre, randomised, double-blind, placebo-controlled parallel-group study in 125 individuals (115 adults and 10 adolescents), 12 years of age or older, with symptomatic type I or II hereditary angioedema.

 Patients were randomised to receive lanadelumab in the following doses:

-Before randomisation, patients ≥ 18 years of age were required to complete a 2-week long-term prophylaxis washout period.
-All patients then entered a 4-week run-in period to determine the baseline angioedema attack rate.
-Patients with ≥1 investigator-confirmed angioedema attack during the 4-week run-in period were eligible for study enrolment and randomisation.
+Before randomisation, patients 18 years of age and older were required to complete a 2-week long-term prophylaxis washout period (discontinuing any medicines used to prevent angioedema).
+All patients then entered a 4-week run-in period prior to enrolment in the study to determine the baseline angioedema attack rate.
+Patients with one or more investigator-confirmed angioedema attack during the 4-week run-in period were eligible for study enrolment and randomisation.
 The primary efficacy endpoint was the rate of investigator-confirmed attacks during the treatment period (from Day 0 to Day 182).

-The mean monthly attack rate at baseline during the run-in period was:
+The mean monthly attack rates for the different treatment arms at baseline during the run-in period were:

-Results showed that subcutaneous injections every two or four weeks reduced the mean monthly number of attacks across all three lanadelumab treatment arms significantly compared with placebo (P < 0.001).
-At 300 mg every two weeks, lanadelumab reduced the number of mean monthly angioedema attacks by 87% compared to placebo (adjusted P < 0.001).
+Results showed that subcutaneous injections every 2 or 4 weeks reduced the mean monthly number of attacks across all three lanadelumab treatment arms significantly compared with placebo (p < 0.001).
+At 300 mg q2w, lanadelumab reduced the mean number of angioedema attacks per month by 87% compared with placebo (adjusted p < 0.001).

 During the treatment period, the mean numbers of attacks per month were: